arnthor3/redux-folder-create/readme.md

 # redux-folder-create
-A little tool that creates a redux folder that has a boilerplate for reducer, actions, constants and the initialState as well.
+A little tool that creates a redux folder with a actions, constants reducer and the initial state file.

+## Structure - Group by features not by type
+For those who group by types this tool will not help you, but if you are grouping by features this will speed up your development by giving you a nice boilerplate to start with.

 ## Install
 ```sh
 npm redux-folder-create -g
 ```
 ## Using
 The command line looks for two arguments -f for folder, -a for actions.
+The -f option is required but the actions argument is optional.

-You could do a simple boiler for the folder by using just the -f option
+You could create a simple setup folder setup by using just the -f option.
+This will create all the files but most of them will be without any code.

 ```sh
 redux-folder-create -f someFeature
 ```

-Also you could specify the arguments by using the -a option, this will create a function structure in the action file and also create the constants
+The real timesaver comes from using the actions argument.
+It will create the constants and the actions

 ```sh
 redux-folder-create -f someFolder -a onClick onSubmit onError onDone